Diagnosis and confirmation of death

 Once ETCO2 rises above 6.0KPa, check ABG to confirm that PaCO2 > 6.0KPa and that the pH is < 7.40 (CO2 may need to rise to >6 to get pH <7.4).

 If CVS stable, disconnect the patient from the ventilator and attached to an oxygen flow of 5L/min via an endotracheal catheter and observe for 5 mins.
+If adequate oxygenation proves difficult, then CPAP (and possibly a prior recruitment manoeuvre) may be used.

 After 5 mins and no spontaneous respiratory response, confirm with ABG that CO2 has risen >0.5 from starting value.